jinzhuangdou/doulab.github.io/pages/res.md

         <!-- Text Description for Figure 1 -->
         <div class="span3">
            We present a novel mathematical solution named bi-order canonical correlation analysis (bi-CCA) <a href="https://www.nature.com/articles/s41587-023-01873-x" target="_blank">(Dou et al., 2023 Genome Bio.)</a>, which extends the widely used CCA approach to iteratively align the rows and the columns between data matrices.
-Bi-CCA is generally applicable to combinations of any two single-cell modalities. <br/>
+Bi-CCA is generally applicable to combinations of any two single-cell modalities for diagnal integraiton. <br/>
         </div>
     </div>